 Heather is a passionate intrapeneur and LGBTQ elder advocate who believes in the value of the human spirit.
 Her driving force is uncertainty and she needs constant change in order to feel truly alive.
 Heather thrives with variety, excitement, surprise, and diversity!
 Her life statement is “Impacting Individuals”.

 Melissa Breazile currently serves as the Communications Director at the Nebraska Civic Engagement Table and has previously worked in the political and nonprofit sectors in communications, research, and other roles.
 She earned a Master of Public Administration from UNO and a bachelor’s in digital media from Northwest Missouri State University.
 In her free time, she dedicates herself to volunteering, traveling, and exploring the great outdoors.

 Dominique Morgan is an award-winning artist, activist, and speaker.
-As the Executive Director of Black and Pink, the largest prison abolitionist organization in the United States, Mr. Morgan works daily to dismantle the systems that perpetuate violence on LGBTQ/GNC people and individuals living with HIV and AIDS.
-Partnering his lived experience of incarceration as a youth (which included 18 months in solitary confinement), a decade of change-making artistry, advocacy, and an extensive background in public health, he continues to work in spaces of sex education, radical self-care, and youth development with intentions of dismantling the prison industrial complex and the impact it has on our community.
+As the Executive Director of Black and Pink, the largest prison abolitionist organization in the United States, Morgan works daily to dismantle the systems that perpetuate violence on LGBTQ/GNC people and individuals living with HIV and AIDS.
+Partnering her lived experience of incarceration as a youth (which included 18 months in solitary confinement), a decade of change-making artistry, advocacy, and an extensive background in public health, she continues to work in spaces of sex education, radical self-care, and youth development with intentions of dismantling the prison industrial complex and the impact it has on our community.